Andrew Hales

-Andrew Gerald Hales is an American YouTube personality and vlogger known for his channel LAHWF, which has videos consisting of pranks/social experiments and interviews.
+Andrew Gerald Hales (born May 20, 1990) is an American YouTube personality and vlogger known for his channel LAHWF, which has videos consisting of pranks/social experiments and interviews.

 Early life

 Hales was born on May 20, 1990, in Ithaca, New York in a Mormon family but no longer practices the religion.
 His father, as a pharmaceutical salesman, moved their family from New York to New Hampshire and then to Bountiful, Utah.
 Although he grew up in multiple places, he calls Utah his home state.
 He also lived in Brookfield, Connecticut for a large part of his life and graduated Brookfield High School class of 2008 prior to attending Utah Valley University for 3 years.

 YouTube

 Hales started filming videos for his channel at UVU, but had to leave and go to other places such as BYU because people started to recognize him.
 He has filmed videos around the globe as well as places around the United States, such as New York, Los Angeles, Colorado, Idaho, Miami, London, Rome, Amsterdam, and Chengdu in China.
 He paid for school using money earned from his videos.